 And this is not what it looked like when I ran for the watering can thinking it was dead.
 I couldn’t bring myself to take a picture.
 Isn’t it awful?
 I am a horrible plant mom.

 Not The First Blechnum I’ve Owned

 I’ll be honest.
 This isn’t the first Blechnum fern I’ve owned (and helped to its death).
-I did a video on Instagram showing it getting potted up and then reminding everyone they should NEVER let this fern dry out.
+I did a video on Instagram showing it getting potted up.
+I then reminded everyone they should NEVER let this fern dry out.
 Not even for one minute!
 Do as I say, NOT as I DO….

-Second Floor Plants
+Second Floor Plant Care

 It’s not completely dead but compared to what it was….depressing.
 It will come back and I’m going to try my best to not let it dry out again!

 When it gets hot outside make sure your plant care changes and your plants are well watered.
 Then they can withstand the high temperatures, especially on the second floor.
 (This goes for you, as well.
 Stay hydrated.)

 Have a great week, plant friends!

 The links in this blog post contain affiliate links.
 If you buy a product through the link, I receive a few cents.
 Thank you.